 When parents share improved report cards with us, their joy cannot be quantified.
 Parents therefore become our best advertising and are the reason that we have such an extensive waiting list.

-In 2012-13, 100% of the students tested with our CORE test increased their literacy scores.
-The testing allowed us to identify specific areas of weakness and some students are now taking a weekly intensive small-group class with a reading specialist in addition to their tutoring to hone in on areas with which they need the most help.
+In 2014-15, 95% of the students tested with our CORE test increased their literacy scores.
+The testing allowed us to identify specific areas of weakness and students have received supplementary resources to hone in on areas with which they need the most help.

 We offer free children's and adult books to the community through our book bank.
 Our Bristol Street location in New Haven has a front “bookstore” area for patrons.
 We pack boxes of books for over 60 area organizations, including Chapel Haven, Yale-New Haven Hospital, schools, shelters, senior centers and other community organizations.
 All our books are donated.